HMS Chippeway

-HMS Chippawa, or Chippeway (slang var.), was the mercantile schooner Chippawa, built and launched in 1810.
+HMS Chippawa, or Chippeway, was the mercantile schooner Chippawa, built and launched in 1810.
 The British brought her into service as HM Schooner Chippawa, sometimes recorded as Chippeway.

 The United States later captured her at the Battle of Lake Erie, and brought her into service, as USS Chippewa.
 A storm drove her aground in October 1813, where a British force burned her in December.

 Career

 The small merchant schooner Chippawa, built in Chippawa, Ontario, Canada, in 1810, was under the command of her builder Captain Anderson Martin or perhaps his brother Capt.
 Budd Martin, and trading on the Great Lakes.
 At the outbreak of the War of 1812 she was ferrying supplies and furs.
 The British initially armed Chippawa with two guns, and brought her into the Provincial Marine under the command of Lieutenant Rollette.
 During the one-month armistice in August 1812, Chippawa carried General Isaac Brock on Lake Erie.